 - Professor Fiona Arney, Professor Leah Bromfield and Associate Professor Alwin Chong, Australian Centre for Child Protection, University of South Australia

 - Associate Professor Sally Brinkman, Telethon Kids Institute

-The aim of EIRD is to establish four key areas of focus to support high quality policy, service planning and effective investment in early intervention and prevention efforts to reduce child abuse and neglect in South Australia.
-The four key areas are: data systems and analytics, service audit, monitoring and planning, evaluation and Aboriginal children and families.
+The aim of EIRD is to establish four key areas of focus to support policy, service planning and effective investment in early intervention and prevention to reduce child abuse and neglect in South Australia.
+The four key areas are: data systems and analytics, service auditing, monitoring and planning, evaluation of Aboriginal children and families.

 The Aboriginal Research Engagement and Communication Strategy

-Strengthening relationships through effective communication and engagement with Aboriginal and Torres Strait Islander people, organisations and communities is fundamental to the success of EIRD work.
-The Aboriginal Research Engagement and Communication Strategy outlines the stakeholder consultation processes being implemented to ensure culturally appropriate and safe:
+Strengthening relationships through effective communication and engagement with Aboriginal people, organisations and communities is fundamental to the success of EIRD work.

 Lutheran Community Care